-Well human beings thrive on quick wins and so paying off the smallest balances first regardless of interest rate help you makes quick progress and motivates to attack the rest of your debt.
+Well, human beings thrive on quick wins and so paying off the smallest balances first regardless of interest rate help you make quick progress and motivates to attack the rest of your debt.

 Is there an alternative way to pay off credit card debt?

 You can choose to pay off your credit card debt with the highest interest rates first regardless of the size of the balance.
 This plan will save you money in interest payments i.e. By targeting high-interest debt first your overall interest payments will most likely be lower.
 Once you are done with the first highest, rinse and repeat for the second highest etc.

 You can also choose to pay off your debt from the highest balance to the lowest balance.
 Keep in mind, this is the toughest approach because there are no quick wins and you might feel less motivated.